refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

     })
     ```

--   `hasPagination` prop is deprecated.
+-   The `hasPagination` prop is deprecated.
 Use `pagination.mode` instead.

     ```diff
     useTable({